EduPH/Latent-Space-Topology-Evolution-in-Multilayer-Perceptrons/docs/API.md

 ## Experiment Module

-The `Experiment.py` module provides a complete example of using the `VR_trajectories` module to analyze a simple neural network.
+The `Experiment.ipynb` jupyter notebook provides a complete example of using the `VR_trajectories` module to analyze a simple neural network.

 Key steps in the example:
 1. Generate a synthetic dataset (circles)